-Oracle Cloud Infrastructure Compute provides bare metal compute capacity that delivers performance, flexibility, and control without compromise.
-It is powered by Oracle’s next generation, internet-scale infrastructure designed to help you develop and run your most demanding applications and workloads in the cloud.
+Oracle Cloud Infrastructure Compute provides bare metal and virtual machine (VM) compute capacity that delivers performance, flexibility, and control without compromise.
+It's powered by Oracle’s next generation, internet-scale infrastructure, designed to help you develop and run your most demanding applications and workloads in the cloud.

-You can provision compute capacity through an easy-to-use web console or an API.
-The bare metal compute instance, once provisioned, provides you with access to the host.
+You can provision compute capacity through an easy-to-use web console or the API, SDKs, or CLI.
+The compute instance, once provisioned, provides you with access to the host.
 This gives you complete control of your instance.

-While you have full management authority for your instance, Oracle recommends a variety of best practices to ensure system availability and top performance.
+Though you have full management authority for your instance, we recommend a variety of best practices to ensure system availability and top performance.